ror-community/ror-records/README.md

 1. Go to https://github.com/ror-community/ror-records/actions/workflows/validate.yml (Actions > Create relationships in the ror-records repository)
 2. Click Run workflow at right, choose the schema version and current vX.X branch, tick "Check box to validate relationships", leave "Check box to skip Geonames validation" unchecked, and click the green Run workflow button.
-3. It will take a few minutes for the workflow to run.
-If sucessful, a green checkbox will be shown on the workflow runs list in Github, and a success messages will be posted to the #ror-curation-releases Slack channel.
-If the workflow run is unsuccessful, an red X will be shown on the workflow runs list in Github and an error message will be posted to Slack.
-To see the error details, click the action run URL in the Slack message, ex `Please check: https://github.com/ror-community/dev-ror-records/actions/runs/8978212832 `
+3. Click the green Run workflow button.
+Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.
 4. If this workflow fails, there's an issue with the data in one of more ROR record JSON files that needs to be corrected.
 In that case, check the error details, make the needed corrections, commit and push the files to the vX.X branch and repeat steps 1-3 to re-run the Validate files workflow.

 **IMPORTANT!
 Validate files workflow must succeed before proceeding to deployment**